 So now if you know the “why” of offering short, nearby trips, it’s time to put on your thinking cap and jot down a list of possible adventures you might undertake.
 Your first thought might be a place or event close to you such as a night at the theater if you have “live” theater not too far away.
 You might make it a matinee followed by a late afternoon tea party or even an early dinner – all included in your package.

-You might contact a department store or clothing shop to see if they ever put on fashion shows or would like to do one especially for you and your group.
+You might contact a department store or shopping mall to see if they ever put on fashion shows or would like to do one especially for you and your group.
 Many women love them even if they know in their heart that they might never buy the clothes being shown.
 You might couple this with a make-up demonstration.
 The ladies might enjoy such a day, particularly if they’ve been tied down at home or at work lately and not had the opportunity to think about themselves.

 A family excursion to the nearest beach (or pool or lake) might be just the thing to include both parents and kids of all ages (a place with good lifeguard presence, please).
 End the day with s’mores and songs around a campfire for young and old alike.